Site powered by Weebly. Managed by FatCow

 I truly feel that if I had been in a different setting where things are routine, I would not have had such a great labor.
 Had I been on my back, she may not have dropped and my pain would have been unbearable.
 Had I "stalled" they would have broken my water, which may have led to grave complications.
 But mostly, had I been on an epidural, I would not have been able to move freely and find the rhythm I needed or been able to listen to my body and feel what I needed to.
 I am truly thankful to God for sending me the right midwife and for showing me how strong He made women.

-After Lily had nursed and was napping and I was being examined and had one stitch for my "skid mark", Corey had fallen asleep on the floor of her bedroom.
+After she nursed and was napping and I was being examined and had one stitch for my "skid mark", Corey had fallen asleep on the floor of her bedroom.
 Unfortunately for him, I had oxytocin racing through my body and felt like a million bucks at that moment.
-All the exhaustion I felt before was long gone and replaced with this new interest!
-My midwife had to help me latch her on because I had no idea what I was doing.
+All the exhaustion I felt before was long gone and replaced with this new interest and stamina, and hunger!
 I think that Corey slept for about an hour before my midwife went to wake him up.